ldurans/finance/README.md

 levelupcode
 ===========

 My starting cms.
 Has all my projects in.
+We have a project manager, which shows on the homepage.
+Then, we have a section for finances, and maybe an eventual alarm clock.

 Requires:
 accounts-password